sanukag/ai-maintenance-assistant/docs/document-ingestion.md

   English language data by default.
 - Password-protected PDFs are rejected.
 - Text and Markdown documents must use UTF-8 encoding.
-- Exact duplicates are reused rather than installed as a new revision.
+- Exact duplicates are reused rather than installed as a new revision; changed classifications update that record and refresh its active vectors.
 - Ingestion runs synchronously; there is no background processing queue yet.
 - Local hybrid ranking calculates vector similarity in the application process and exact-text ranking with SQLite FTS5; this is intended for an initial small